nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Data should be persistent across sessions.
+6. The system should respond within 2 seconds.
+7. The system should be usable to someone familiar with typing commands.
+8. The product is not required to have flashy GUI effects.

 ## Appendix D : Glossary